jsingh811/pyAudioProcessing/README.md

 ![pyaudioprocessing](https://user-images.githubusercontent.com/16875926/63388515-8e66fe00-c35d-11e9-98f5-a7ad0478a353.png)

 A Python based library for processing audio data into features and building Machine Learning models.
+This was written using `Python 3.7.6`, and should work with python 3.6+.

 ## Getting Started